Best holiday rental deals in the Finger Lakes

 Holiday Letting Price Information in the Finger Lakes

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in the Finger Lakes.
-The most expensive dates to travel to Finger Lakes are in October (27/10 - 03/11).
-However, in March (30/03 - 06/04), prices decrease to an average of £222 per night.
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in the Finger Lakes.
+The most expensive dates to travel to Finger Lakes are in June (22/06 - 29/06).
+However, in February (08/02 - 15/02), prices decrease to an average of £218 per night.

 Holiday Home Availability Information in the Finger Lakes

 The Weather in the Finger Lakes

 Check out the climate diagram for Finger Lakes.
-July is the warmest month of the year in the Finger Lakes with temperatures reaching a maximum average of 28°.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is August.
+July is the warmest month of the year in the Finger Lakes, with temperatures reaching an average daily maximum of 28°.
+In contrast, the coolest month is January.
+The rainiest month is July, while the driest month is August.

 You'll want to Bottle your Memories of Finger Lakes Holiday Lettings